RyanPetersen-89/Horiseon-Challenge-Project/README.md

     - Once I cloned the repo I was able to move the starter code to my own local repo to work on it.
     - Going through the instructions for the challenge in BCS Module 01 I was ready to proceed.
 2. **Refactoring the Code** (*Meeting Accessiblity Standards*)
-    - Going through the index file right from the start the first thing I noticed was that one of the header links wasn't correctly linked to the header that it was supposed to be so I added that in.
+    - Going through the index file right from the start the first thing I noticed was that one of the header links wasn't correctly linked to the header that it was supposed to be so I added that in, and none of the images had an alt text so I added those in as well.
     - Continuing through the code in the index file I noticed that there was a lot of unnecessary naming conventions for different headings that all used the same style once i checked the styles sheet.
         - After realizing this I condensed a lot of the Class .selectors on the style sheet so that they were properly grouped and could apply in the ways they could.
         - After the Class .selectors where condesnsed and I was happy with the grouping and application of them, I went through and commented out the unnecessary Class .selectors and made comments for posterity.